nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 Load one of the two following views:

 ```
-#build environment for lammps +kokkos package, without providing lmp executeable
+#build environment for lammps +kokkos package, without providing lmp executable
 uenv start --view develop-kokkos lammps/2024:v2-rc1
-#build environment for lammps +gpu package, without providing lmp executeable
+#build environment for lammps +gpu package, without providing lmp executable
 uenv start --view develop-gpu lammps/2024:v2-rc1
 ```

 and now you can build your local copy of LAMMPS.
-For example to build with kokkos and the `MOLECULE` package enabled:
+For example to build with Kokkos and the `MOLECULE` package enabled:

 ```
 CC=mpicc CXX=mpic++ cmake \